rogerluan/SolidaryProfilePicture/README.md

 So, that's exactly what this app does: create the profile pictures with a customized filter, easy as 1 2 3.

 ##Learned Skills
-I used to project mainly to learn some technical concepts myself.
+I built the project mainly to learn some technical concepts myself.
 So far I've learned only 2 of them, but I intend to learn a few more as I walk along the road map.

 So far: